DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - NIST SP800-34 provides a guideline for developing a logical BCP.
 It can be found at: http://csrc.nist.gov/publications/nistpubs/800-34-rev1/sp800-34-rev1_errata-Nov11-2010.pdf

 - BCP vs DR:
-  - BCP activities are typically strategically focused at a high level and center themselves on business processes and operations
+  - 🔥BCP activities are typically strategically focused at a high level and center themselves on business processes and operations
-  - DR plans tend to be more tactical and describe technical activities such as recovery sites, backups, and fault tolerance.
-It ensures sufficient technical controls in place to recover operations after a disruption
+  - 🔥DR plans tend to be more tactical and describe technical activities such as recovery sites, backups, and fault tolerance.
+It ensures sufficient technical controls in place to recover operations after a disruption.
+Ensures that the organization has sufficient technical controls in place to recover operations after a disruption.
+Disaster recovery plans pick up where business continuity plans leave off.
+After a disaster strikes and the business is interrupted, the disaster recovery plan guides response teams in their efforts to quickly restore business operations to normal levels.

 - The overall goal of BCP is to provide a quick, calm, and efficient response in the event of an emergency and to enhance a company's ability to quickly recover from a distruptive event
 - 📝The emergency response guidelines should include the immediate steps an organization should follow in response to an emergency situation.
 These include immediate response procedures, a list of individuals who should be notified of the emergency, and secondary response procedures for first responders
+- 🚒Business continuity plan documentation normally includes the
+    - continuity planning goals
+    - a statement of importance
+    - statement of priorities
+    - statement of organizational responsibility
+    - statement of urgency and timing
+    - risk assessment and risk acceptance and mitigation documentation
+    - a vital records program
+    - emergency response guidelines
+    - and documentation for maintaining and testing the plan.

 - 1.8.2 Develop and document the scope and the plan
   - The BCP process has four main steps (Project scope and planning, Business Impact Analysis, Continuity planning, and Approval and implementation):